MarkusMueller-DS/Synthetic-Data-Generation/README.md

 - After synthetic data generation the best syhntetic data needs to be found since 15 different examples are created

-1. activate the vae-bgm environemtn:
+1. activate the vae-bgm environment:
    `conda activate vae-bgm-env`

 2. cd into ctab-gan-plus folder